koply/KCommando/README.md

 boolean handle(<Event> e, String[] args, String prefix)  // CommandType.PREFIXED -> 0x03
 ```

-### Properties of the args and prefix parameters
+### Properties of the *args* and *prefix* parameters
-Args are splitted by the "space" chars.
-The 0. index is command text for args parameter but doesn't have the prefix.
+Args are splitted by the "space" characters.
+The 0. index is the command text itself (without the prefix).
 ```
 Entered Command: "!ping test 123" args[0]: "ping"